kjolley/BIGSdb/README.txt

+v1.20.3: *Cache renewal fixes to prevent table locking if multiple processes
+          try to renew the same cache (may happen on big schemes when the renewal is run as a CRON job).
+         *Sequence query update to always include classification groups if defined.
-v1.20.2: *Fix for bug in export plugin introduced with v1.20.1. v1.20.1: *Improved exception handling - please note new Perl module
+         *Classification groups included in profile export plugin. v1.20.2: *Fix for bug in export plugin introduced with v1.20.1. v1.20.1: *Improved exception handling - please note new Perl module
           dependencies: Try::Tiny and Exception::Class.